pebble/community-resources/libraries/toastlayer.md

 ## Description

-ToastLayer UI element for showing a time-limited notification within you app.
+ToastLayer UI element for showing a time-limited notification within your app.
 Use just like a normal `Layer`, such as `TextLayer` or `MenuLayer`.

 ## Instructions